 Immaterial of how hard you try, you will find that some stakeholders won’t budge from their stand and are firm in rejecting what you suggest.
 In such situations, you relent and step back because you were unprepared for this resistance, and that’s the mistake.

-So if you believe your ideas are worthwhile, stick to them and hold them up while taking help from your Project Manager and getting technical assistance from your Technical Architects.
-Sooner than later, perseverance pays off.
+So, if you believe your ideas are worthwhile, stick to them and pursue them while getting help from your Project Manager and technical assistance from your Technical Architects.
+Sooner rather than later, perseverance pays off.

-Those stakeholders were essentially trying to judge your belief in your own theory, and when you abandon your own ideas, they understand that those were not worth pursuing.
+Those stakeholders were essentially trying to judge your belief in your theory, and when you abandon your ideas, they understand that those were not worth pursuing.

 Final note

-Bring the above tips into practice for at least 2-3 months – It’s the period required to get something into a habit.
-Gradually you will realize that you have begun to perform all these actions subconsciously without you even noticing.
+Bring the above tips into practice for at least 2-3 months.
+This is the period required to get something into a habit.
+Gradually, you will realize that you have begun to perform all these actions subconsciously without you even noticing.

 Go, become an elegant Business Analyst.